 The pink and rose coloured clays are a mixture of the white and red clays.
 The white is for extremely sensitive skin, and the red is for less sensitive skin, so if your skin is somewhere in the middle a pink or rose clay would be best.
 They work well on sensitive skin that needs gentle exfoliation.

 The image above is an old Kaolin quarry where you can see the different coloured clays.
 The lake in the quarry formed an unusual purple hue due to the mineral content in the surrounding rock.
+The various colors of kaolin clays depend on their mineral content.

 White Kaolin Clay